Contrast-Security-OSS/docs/content/installation/net/docker/Installation-docker.md

 | COR_PROFILER_PATH_64       | <Unzipped nuget package path>\content\contrastsecurity\ContrastProfiler-64.dll   |
 | CONTRAST\_\_AGENT\_\_DOTNET\_\_CONTAINER   | true                        |

-* Use the [YAML configuration](installation-netconfig.html#net-yaml) file or environment variables for the agent to set Contrast authentication and other settings.
+* Use the [YAML configuration](installation-netconfig.html#net-yaml) file or environment variables to set Contrast authentication and other settings for the agent.

 ## Examples